Notice: SSHRC Online System

 Only not-for-profit organizations that have applicants, co-directors or co-applicants listed on the grant team can request salary research allowances.
 Postsecondary institutions and governmental organizations are not eligible for salary research allowances.

 Not-for-profit organizations can request a salary research allowance as part of an application for a research grant.
 The funding opportunity description and accompanying application instructions specify if a salary research allowance is eligible under the funding opportunity to which you are applying.

 SSHRC salary research allowances are a contribution to a not-for-profit organization to help compensate for the time an employee will spend participating in a SSHRC-funded research project.

-Applicants can apply for up to 50% of the annual salary of the person who is to be replaced.
-Applicants can request the salary replacement allowance for each year of the award.
+Applicants can apply for up to 50% of the annual salary of the person who is to be replaced to cover the percentage of time that person will be devoting to the project.
+For example, if an employee whose annual salary is $100,000 is devoting 10% of their time to a SSHRC-funded research project, the not-for-profit organization can request a salary research allowance of $10,000 toward replacing this employee.
+Applicants can request the salary research allowance for each year of the award.

 - Date modified: